music-suite/music-suite/src/Development/Pitch.md

 There are some basic design choices particular to music-pitch which I would like to retain:

 - We allow intervals to be negative.
-This is necessary for the VectorSpace/AffineSpace instances to behave, and also makes intervals more mathemically tractable.
+This is necessary for the VectorSpace/AffineSpace instances to behave, and also makes intervals more mathematically tractable.
 (To make pitches a proper AffineSpace we must be able to pick any frequency as the origin.)

 - All "literals", i.e. (c, cs, m3, _M3 etc) should be overloaded using the classes from 'music-pitch-literal'.
 This is because programs and musical compositions written using the suite should not be forced to use a particular representation.
 Thanks to the strength of type classes all such values can be overloaded.